chuanqixu/anki-quick-ai/README.md

 **This add-on is actively developing.
 Configuration parameters may be changed when the add-on was updated, but Anki does not automatically change the old configuration.**

-**Please go to the add-on configuration page and click "Restore Defaults".
+**After updating the add-on, please go to the add-on configuration page and click "Restore Defaults".
 Sorry for the inconvenience!**

 The Anki Quick AI Addon is a powerful tool that lets you interact with OpenAI in Anki.
 It allows you to quickly collect field values from notes, interact with OpenAI using customized prompts in multiple languages, and show and play audio responses.